rice9797/multi4channels/README.md

 Future Improvements
 •  Support bridge mode.
 I would love to figure out how to run this in bridge mode but the stream output breaks everytime I try.
 Can you help?

+Latest Improvements
+v2 tag includes the following:
+- Added an End Current Stream option in the menu button.
+Stream will still auto kill after channel is closed when using the enviornment variable but the kill button is there if you wabt to use it.
+- Significantly reduced CPU consumption with code tweaks.
+- Added logic to identify and use Intel QuickSync for hardware encoding if available.
+Currently un-tested and un-verified as working.
+- Added WEB_PAGE_PORT= variable to be able to change port number for the web ui page.

 License
 MIT